OBOAcademy/obook/docs/tutorial/sparql.md

 - [RENCI Ubergraph Endpoint](https://api.triplydb.com/s/PHnGm2l5t): Many key OBO ontologies are loaded here with lots of materialised inferences ([docs](https://github.com/INCATools/ubergraph/)).
 - [Ontobee SPARQL endpoint](http://www.ontobee.org/sparql): Useful to run queries across all OBO Foundry ontologies.
 - [Yasgui](https://yasgui.triply.cc/): Yasgui is a simple and beautiful front-end for SPARQL endpoints which can be used not only to query, but also to share queries with others.
 For example [this simple SPARQL query](https://api.triplydb.com/s/r36KJ3x-D) runs across the RENCI Ubergraph Endpoint.
+- [GTF](https://sparql.gtf.fyi): A UI that allows one to run SPARQL queries on TTL files on the web, or upload them.
+Looks like its based on Yasgui, as it shares the same share functionality.
 - [ROBOT query](http://robot.obolibrary.org/query): ROBOT method to generate TSV reports from SPARQL queries, and applying data transformations (`--update`).
 ROBOT uses [Jena](https://jena.apache.org/tutorials/sparql.html) internally to execute SPARQL queries.
 - [ROBOT verify](http://robot.obolibrary.org/verify): ROBOT method to run SPARQL QC queries.
 If the query returns a result, the QC test fails.
 - [ROBOT report](http://robot.obolibrary.org/report): ROBOT report is a more powerful approach to running OBO QC queries.
 The default OBO report which ships with ROBOT can be customised by changing the error level, removing a test entirely and even extending the report to custom (SPARQL) checks.
 Robot report can generate beautiful HTML reports which are easy to read.